MichaelJG95/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

 - there is an anonymous function contained within the function personalDice.
 This anonymous function uses closure to access the value passed into the parent function personalDice on invoke.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+- dansRoll will always pass "Dan" to the function personalDice's name parameter the value of newRoll will change according to Math.random() even though it was declared with const it only exists in the function so it will be different for each invoke

 c.
 What is the lexical scope of `newRoll`?
+- block scope

 ### Task 3 - Stretch Goals